 The walk itself will follow the Ridgeway west initially to White Horse Hill and then on to Wayland’s Smithy long barrow.
 Outbound, there will be regular stops where Roger will give advice on walking more efficiently, on nutrition, hydration and on equipment to use.
 There will be another break at the turn around point and then on the return leg, walkers will be coached to walk back at their optimum pace and to implement some of the adaptations they’ve learned.
 There will be a final open Q&A at the end and follow up information given.

 This Walkshop is expected to take up to 4-5 hours in total and walkers unable to complete 20km comfortably within this time are advised that this session may not be suitable for them.
 Participants will need to bring food and drink to sustain themselves during the session (guidance on this and also what to wear/bring will be posted on the Facebook event page).

 How to attend

 Attendance will be restricted to a manageable number, so that advice and support can be given to as many as possible.
-Attendance will be administered through our Facebook Event page that will go live as soon as the next dates are set.
+Attendance will be administered through a Facebook Event page that will go live as soon as the next dates are set.

 Please note, this is NOT a ‘guided’ or ‘led’ walk.
 Anyone attending is entirely responsible for their own safety, wellbeing and state of health.
 They must also be able to navigate using trail way markers.
 This group walk is designed purely as an opportunity to walk with and learn from an experienced Sport Walker.
 The walk will stay on the Ridgeway at all times, meaning that if anyone needs or wishes to return to the start before the end of the walk, they only need follow the way mark signs and retrace their steps.